wisnuwiry/book_summary/books/growing_as_mobile_engineer.md

 1. Educate managers on the challenges
 1. Don't stop growing, no matter how "fancy" your title

+## Mobile Engineering Management

+Sooner or later, you are probably going to find yourself noticing engineers or teams "reinventing the wheel".
+As a manager, you might have more exposure to spot pain points that could be better solved with a uniform solution by building a shared framework, improving tooling, or unifying processes.

+Here are suggestions for doing just that:

+1. Verbalize the problems this team could solve
+1. Empower engineers to think about problems, solutions, and data.
+1. Get informal buy-in from your management chain and product management
+1. Write a draft narrative and share it with key people
+1. Get the funding
+1. Don't sweat if your are not funded

 **Mobile Only Career Limitations for Managers**

 Being perceived as someone who can only manage mobile teams can easily limit your managerial career growth.